jonlake5/sentinelTimeTracker/README.md

 ## Add Time Entries to Excel

 Fill out one line per time entry in the Excel sheet on the Time Tracking sheet.
-This only works for Work time.
+This only works for the ServiceNOW category Work (i.e. any Assigned Project, Non-Billable Work Hours, Sales Support, etc).
+Personal time is not tested with this.

 ## Get Data to Clipboard

 Once you're ready to enter your time entries from excel to follow these steps:

 1. Close the Excel sheet.
 This is important or you will get an error when trying to run the powershell script.
-2. Run the powershell script as shown below.
-I saved the Powershell Script to `C:\users\jlake\OneDrive - Sentinel Technologies\Documents\Coding\TimeEntry-Tampermonkey\Get-TimeEntries.ps1` Update paths as necessary
+1. Run the powershell script as shown below.
+I saved the Powershell Script to `C:\users\jlake\OneDrive - Sentinel Technologies\Documents\Coding\TimeEntry-Tampermonkey\Get-TimeEntries.ps1` Update paths as necessary in the below command

-    > & 'C:\users\jlake\OneDrive - Sentinel Technologies\Documents\Coding\TimeEntry-Tampermonkey\Get-TimeEntries.ps1' ; get-content C:\temp\time_entry.csv | set-clipboard
+    `& 'C:\users\jlake\OneDrive - Sentinel Technologies\Documents\Coding\TimeEntry-Tampermonkey\Get-TimeEntries.ps1' ; get-content C:\temp\time_entry.csv | set-clipboard`

 1. I have a saved clip in Ditto Clipboard Manager that calls this powershell oneliner.
 Whatever is easiest for you to call the script works.

 ## Adding Time Entries into ServiceNOW